Types Of Life Coaches: The Top 12 Niches That Clients Love

 If you’re a coaching veteran, then you’ve probably settled into your niche by now.
 However, it’s never a bad idea to gain a better understanding of the coaching world and what your peers are up to.

-Not only will learning more about the types of life coaches in the industry make you appreciate your fellow coaches, but you can totally use elements from other niches to support your own sessions.
+Learning more about the types of life coaches in the industry will make you appreciate your fellow coaches, and you can use elements from other niches to support your sessions.

-Sure, you probably have some great coaching tools already (and that’s awesome)!
+Sure, you probably have some great coaching tools, and you’re rocking your coach lifestyle already (and that’s awesome!)
 But coming to your client from different angles often makes a massive difference to your approach.

 Oh, and one more thing.
 It’s good to remember that life coaches never stop learning.
-Seriously, finding out more about different areas within your profession is never a bad idea.
+Finding out more about different areas within your profession is never a bad idea.

 Now that you’re up to speed on why you should read ahead, are you ready to learn all about the different types of life coaches?